-Offers several opportunities from the FBI, US Customs & Border Protection, and Federal Law Enforcement Training Center.
+Offers several opportunities from the US Secret Service, US Customs & Border Protection, and Federal Law Enforcement Training Center.

 This is an excellent hands-on experience and a rewarding, paid opportunity.
 You’ll be working side-by-side with Special Agents and Professional Staff personnel on important cases and management issues according to your background and interest that may include forensics, computers, law, etc. By the end of your internship, you will have a thorough understanding of the inner workings of the FBI.
 Watch video.

 A structured, well-supported program in your area of interest that includes small group meetings with members of Congress, site visits, embassy visits, workshops and other activities.
 For information on financial assistance and scholarships, contact Truman’s Justice Systems Department.

 Kansas City, St. Louis, Omaha, Des Moines